The Crochet Crowd

 • Email

 In the tutorial, I will show you how to anchor the stitches.
 Notice how the outside boxes are regular to have a nice flat edge.
-There is just one round of a border to finish it off.
+There is just one round of the border to finish it off.
 It uses 5 balls of Bernat Blanket in Dark Teal.

 Bernat Blanket, 201 m / 220 yds, 300 g / 10.5 oz